Category: Suilan Books

 • New Fiction Snippets – Upcoming Stories

-A Prince & His Royal Guard
+A Prince & His Royal Guard (Became THE PRINCE AND HIS ROYAL GUARD)

 This story is something I’m playing around with of late.
 It will be short, it will be sweet.
 I have had fun writing it!